 : Bolivia is located in the heart of South America and is one of only two landlocked countries on the South American continent (the other is Paraguay).
-See Maps of Bolivia
+Click here to see Maps of Bolivia

-.
-Geographically, it is surrounded by Argentina to the South, Paraguay to the Southeast, Brazil to the East and North, Peru to the Northwest and Chile to the Southwest.
+or Bolivia guidebook.
+Geographically, Bolivia is surrounded by Argentina to the South, Paraguay to the Southeast, Brazil to the East and North, Peru to the Northwest and Chile to the Southwest.

 The country has three main geographic zones: the Andes mountains and "Altiplano" (high plateau) to the West; the semi-tropical Yungas (jungles) and temperate valleys descending the eastern slopes of the Andes; and the tropical lowlands which cover the entire eastern half of the country.